-I love me some country music in the summer.
+I love me some country music in the summer using a new beginner violin player.
 There’s just something about rolling down your windows, getting that car into fifth gear, and blasting Brad Paisley’s “Mud on the Tires” as you watch the sun set on the horizon at 8:45 pm.
 Since we are in the heart of summer, I’ve already listened to my fair share of country tunes already.
 It’s funny to me how so many of the songs’ lyrics revolve around money–or rather the unimportance of money.

 Seriously, listen to read some of the lyrics: